Social Prescribing

 Many people are overwhelmed and can’t reach out to make the connections that could make a difference to their situation.

-This is especially true for people who have long-term conditions, who need support with their mental health, who are lonely or isolated, or who have complex social needs which affect their wellbeing.
+This is especially true for people who have long-term conditions, who need support with their low level mental health, who are lonely or isolated, or who have additional social needs which affect their wellbeing.

 A social prescriber can motivate and support individuals to achieve the change(s) that they want to achieve.